xgao922/ViT-Prisma/docs/README.md

 # Prisma: An Open Source Toolkit for Mechanistic Interpretability in Vision and Video
 This repo contains code for vision and video mechanistic interpretability, including activation caching and SAE training.
 We support a variety of vision/video models from Huggingface and OpenCLIP.

-Mechanistic interpretability is currently split into two parts: circuit-analysis and sparse autoencoders (SAEs).
+Mechanistic interpretability is broadly split into two parts: circuit-analysis and sparse autoencoders (SAEs).
 Circuit-analysis finds the causal links between internal components of the model and primarily relies on activation caching.
 SAEs are like a more fine-grained "primitive" that you can use to examine intermediate activations.
 Prisma has the infrastructure to do both.

 We also include a suite of [open source SAEs for all layers of CLIP and DINO](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md), including transcoders for all layers of CLIP, that you can download from Huggingface.